 "I need to get through this next 8 weeks... my finances are for sh*t."

-...and I was stunned by the flash and its clarity—how apparent it was, and how completely I had missed it—its invisibility to me made complete by my being too far gone inside myself, and I pushed it off of me and squeezed his hand harder as I answered his question:
+...and I was stunned by the flash and its clarity—how apparent it was, and how completely I had missed it—its invisibility to me made complete by my being too far gone inside myself, and I pushed it off and squeezed his hand harder as I answered his question:

 "It was all '!HELP!,' right?
 All I've been saying lately is '!HELP!'..."